COVID-19 cases rise by 551 in Virginia on Sunday

 "Probable" cases are cases that were diagnosed by a doctor based on symptoms and exposure without a test – also known as clinical diagnoses.

-Those positive test results are out of 603,916 total tests administered in Virginia, which included 543,186 PCR tests and 60,730 antibody tests (The Dept. of Health announced in May that they would break testing data down by diagnostic and antibody tests.)
+Those positive test results are out of 603,916 total tests administered in Virginia, which included 543,186 PCR tests and 60,730 antibody tests (The Dept. of Health announced in May that

 This week, from Sunday to Monday, there were 9,976 new PCR tests and 674 new antibody tests reported; from Monday to Tuesday, 6,451 new PCR tests and 106 new antibody tests; from Tuesday to Wednesday, 8,860 new PCR tests and 836 new antibody tests; from Wednesday to Thursday, 7,715 new PCR tests and 1,062 new antibody tests; and from Thursday to Friday, 10,331 new PCR tests and 1,369 new antibody tests.